 © Neil Ever Osborne / WWF-US

-Rainforests around the world face serious threats, including from deforestation and poaching.
+Rainforests around the world face serious threats, specifically from deforestation.
 In Indonesia, rainforests there are disappearing at a rate of three football fields per minute and as a result, Southeast Asia is losing species at twice the rate as the rest of the world!

-Sumatra – home to tigers, elephants, rhinos and orangutans – has lost 55 per cent of its natural forest cover that hundreds of species rely on including the endangered Sumatran tigers and four other big cat species.
+Sumatra – home to tigers, elephants, rhinos and orangutans – has lost 55 per cent of its natural forest cover that hundreds of species, including the endangered Sumatran tigers and four other big cat species, rely on.
 In particular, we need your help to protect the remaining 371 Sumatran tigers in the wild and support our conservation work.

-With your generous donation, we can help halt deforestation and rebuild crucial tiger habitat to secure the home of Southeast Asia’s most endangered species!
+With your generous donation, we can help halt deforestation and rebuild crucial tiger habitats to secure the home of Southeast Asia’s most endangered species!